bevyengine/bevy/release-content/migration-guides/validation_merging.md

 If you have a custom `System` implementation, remove the `validate_param_unsafe` method.
 Parameter validation should now occur inside `run_unsafe` by propagating errors from `SystemParam::get_param`.

-### `MultithreadedExecutor` behavior change
+### `MultithreadedExecutor` performance changes

-For the parallel `MultithreadedExecutor`, validation was previously done while checking run conditions.
+For the parallel `MultithreadedExecutor`, validation was previously done as a cheap pre-validation step, while checking run conditions.
 Now, tasks will be spawned for systems which would fail or are skipped during validation.

+In most cases, avoiding the extra overhead of looking up the required data twice should dominate.
+However, this change may negatively affect systems which are frequently skipped (e.g. due to `Single`).
 If you find that this is a significant performance overhead for your use case, the previous behavior can be recovered by adding run conditions.